sciguy14/blumbike/README.md

     * A Polar wireless heart rate receiver ([Datasheet](blumbike_hardware/datasheets/Polar_Heart_Rate_Receiver.pdf)).
     * A Polar T34 Chest strap heart rate sensor ([Amazon Link](https://amzn.to/2RPv1s9)).
     * A L293D H-bridge ([Datasheet](blumbike_hardware/datasheets/L293D_Dual_H-Bridge.pdf)) for driving a stepper motor that adjusts dyno resistance.
-    * A L7805 Linear 5V regulator([Datasheet](blumbike_hardware/datasheets/L7805_Linear_Regulator.pdf)) (plus bulk decoupling caps) for powering the logic elements from a 12V AC/DC wall adapter.
+    * A L7805 Linear 5V regulator ([Datasheet](blumbike_hardware/datasheets/L7805_Linear_Regulator.pdf)) (plus bulk decoupling caps) for powering the logic elements from a 12V AC/DC wall adapter.
 * A 12V, 1.5A AC/DC Wall adapter
 * A NEMA-17 Stepper motor and 3D-printed adapter for controlling dyno resistance (not yet implemented)

 ### Photon Firmware and Cloud
-The Particle Photon runs some simple firmware that determines session start/stop time, heart rate, bike speed, etc. I publishes all the relevant data to the particle cloud once per second.
+The Particle Photon runs some simple firmware that determines session start/stop time, heart rate, bike speed, etc. It publishes all the relevant data to the particle cloud once per second.
 The particle cloud is configred to fire a webhook to the python web app each time an update is received.
 A secret API key is inserted into the webhook contents, which is validated by the receiving web app.

 ### Python Web App Implementation
 The web app is built as a python virtual env.
 It uses [Plotly Dash](https://dash.plotly.com/introduction) as the main mechanism for the UI and the graphs.
 It is deployed onto a [Heroku Free-Tier Dyno](https://www.heroku.com/pricing) and it leverages a [Heroku redis](https://elements.heroku.com/addons/heroku-redis) resource to maintain data for the duration of a session.
 To secure communication between the Particle cloud and the Heroku server, a matching API key is generated and stored in a Heroku environment variable for validating that the incoming webhook data from the Particle cloud is authentic.